 - “Recovery” responses after violence or destruction, such as after civil war or natural disaster

-P&R's third call for proposals is now open, and full proposals are due November 30th.
+P&R's fourth call for proposals is now open.
+Exploratory proposals are due April 30, 2019, while all other proposals are due June 14, 2019.
+Application instructions can be found here.
 Applicants are not required to have submitted an Expression of Interest in order to submit a full proposal.

 Further information about the program's core research themes and questions can be found in our Guiding Principles and Funding Priorities document.
+Applicants can also learn about the program's newest research focus in our Homicide in Latin America and the Caribbean document.
 Please email firstname.lastname@example.org with any questions.